-Out of the ten items listed below, on which side of the spectrum do you see yourself working from n most often?
-Youth Minister Youth Group Work Better Alone Live and Learn "Better" Way Introvert E-mail/Text/Facebook/Twittter Develop Own Ideas Mine Serve Youth Ministry Work Better in Groups Ask for Advice Many Ways Extrovert Person-to-Person Communication Rely on Outside Resources Ours I have a core team of adults: Who: No I have a core team of young people: Who: Yes No I have professional relationships with other ministers: (youth ministry peers, other pastoral ministers, etc.) Who: Yes No I work with an office staff of people: (business administrator, secretary, etc.) Who: Yes No I have support outside the ministry community: (spouse, spiritual director, friends, family, etc.) Who: Yes No
+Out of the ten items listed below, on which side of the spectrum do you see yourself working from most often?

+Youth Minister Youth Ministry Work Better in Groups Ask for Advice Many Ways Extrovert Person-to-Person Communication Rely on Outside Resources Ours have a core team of adults: Who: Yes No I have a core team of young people: Who: No have professional relationships with other ministers: (youth ministry peers, other pastoral ministers, etc.) Who: No work with an office staff of people: (business administrator, secretary, etc.) Who: No have support outside the ministry community: (spouse, spiritual director, friends, family, etc.) Who: Yes No

 - Some youth ministers will have a youth leadership team without adults to work with them [adults should be an essential element here].
 Some youth ministers will have adult councils without youth input.
 This is also important.
-What are your views on the balance between these two support structures? - Some youth ministers will be at every gathering offered, and others will seldom, if ever attend.
+What are your views on the balance between these two support structures?
+What adults could you invite to be a part of the team?
+What youth could you invite?
+What other parish ministries might be willing to have a representative on this team to foster collaboration? - Some youth ministers will be at every gathering offered, and others will seldom, if ever attend.
 What are the benefits and challenges to these approaches? - Some staffs offer support to youth ministry and have a clear understanding of what youth ministry is and is not.
-Others are not as supportive, or lack a clear understanding.
-How do these elements work with the other parish staff members with which you work? - Other ministers may sympathize and support attitudes towards the ministry while outside voices can challenge without bias.
-How do these two sources balance your life?
+Others are not as supportive or lack a clear understanding.
+How do these elements work with the other parish staff members with which you work?